Ashet-Technologies/Home-Computer/README.md

 There are many more ideas that can be realized with expansion cards.

 Take a peek at our [List of Expansion Board Ideas](Concept/Expansion%20Boards.md) or check out the [Expansion Card Interface Specification](Specs/Expansion%20Bus.md) how to create your own.

+## Use Cases

+This chapter contains a list of things you can do with the computer, ordered loosely by user groups.

+### Demosceners

+Make a demo, i guess?

+With a good audio and video expansion card, and two strong multi-core CPUs the computer packs enough power to create awesome visuals and sound effects.

+### Retro-Enthusiasts

+The computer is able to emulate a lot of existing machines with fitting I/O connectivity.
+The backplane is able to emulate a lot of different protocols with cheap passive expansion modules.

+It also is able to create a multitude of video signals, analog and digital with 15 or 30 kHz line frequency.
+Another option is to have more complex expansion cards which can drive storage interfaces like [Shugart bus](https://en.wikipedia.org/wiki/Floppy_disk_drive_interface), [MFM disks](https://en.wikipedia.org/wiki/Modified_frequency_modulation), ATA and IDE…

+### Artists / Musicians

+The Ashet can be used as a cheap real-time sequencing controller which can handle a good amount of interfaces.
+With support for MIDI, DMX, analog audio channels and ethernet, it's possible to create complex audio setups.
+Another option is creating or using expansion cards that provide access to old-school synthesizers like the [AY-3-8910](https://en.wikipedia.org/wiki/General_Instrument_AY-3-8910) or the [SID](https://en.wikipedia.org/wiki/MOS_Technology_6581).

+### Hackers / Makers

+With the Propeller 2 on the backplane, one can basically emulate any digital interface like SPI or I²C.
+With a breakout I/O expansion card, it can be used for controlling your own hardware, accessing and changing SPI flashes, ...

+It can also possible to use the Ashet as a basic logic analyzer and scope as well as a signal and waveform generator.
+With a bigger I/O card, can be expanded to 32 synchronously processed channels.

+By utilizing a scripting language on Ashet OS, one should be able to easily access and bootstrap newly acquired hardware.

+### Educators

+The project provides extensive documentation from decision making over the schematic up to the software architecture, so it can be used as an example on how to design a complete computer system.

+The machine also looks more like a "real computer" than a RaspberryPi or other modern single-board computers, so it is more tangible for persons that do not have experience with electronics and might give an easier start.

+### Students

+The computer provides a good hands-on experience and allows both creating or understanding hardware and software designs and how they play together.
+The system is also easily expansible and thus allows creating custom hardware modules.
+The available documentation allows learning basically everything about the computer that is possible to know.

 ## Comparison with Similar Projects